ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 however, I've been having to deal with the impedance mismatch between RPM and Python packaging.
-As valiant as the efforts of the distutils2 folks have been, I see their proposals as being to replace a system that sucks with a system that is better in a few specific ways, but still sucks a whole lot.
+As valiant as the efforts of the distutils2 folks have been, I see their proposals as being to replace a system that sucks with a system that is significantly better in a few specific ways, but still sucks a whole lot.

-If the option is the status quo, or upgrading to something that is different-but-still-awful in many ways, then I'd prefer to stick to the status quo.
+If the option is the status quo, or upgrading to something that is different-but-still-awful-in-many-ways, then I'd prefer to stick to just go back to the 2.5 era plan of just adopting setuptools and then trying to refactor the implementation over time once it was in the same code base as distutils.

-However, I think it's possible for us to be more ambitious and create an alternative approach that *doesn't suck*.
+However, I think it's possible for us to be more ambitious and create an alternative approach that *doesn't suck* (at least as far as any packaging system can not suck).
 If it genuinely doesn't suck, then it should be easier to encourage adoption, particularly if:

 * new metadata can be distributed in parallel with legacy metadata
 * new metadata can be parsed and validated without requiring custom tools
-* new metadata can easily be parsed from non-Python code
+* new metadata can easily be parsed by non-Python code
 * legacy metadata can be generated from new metadata and vice-versa
 * the new system can be plugged into a platform specific packaging system at the source archive level in an automated fashion